IBM-Cloud/terraform-provider-ibm/website/docs/r/config_aggregator_settings.html.markdown

 You can specify the following arguments for this resource.
 * `instance_id` - (Required, Forces new resource, String) The GUID of the Configuration Aggregator instance.
-* `region` - (Optional, Forces new resource, String) The region of the Configuration Aggregator instance.
+* `resource_collection_regions` - (Optional, Forces new resource, String) The region of the Configuration Aggregator instance.
 If not provided defaults to the region defined in the IBM provider configuration.
 * `additional_scope` - (Optional, Forces new resource, List) The additional scope that enables resource collection for Enterprise acccounts.
   * Constraints: The maximum length is `10` items.
 The minimum length is `0` items.
 Nested schema for **additional_scope**: